Eating Your Feelings? Try These Healthier Emotional Eating AlternativesJul 21, 2020

 |Sorbet||Frozen fruit, eaten on its own or blended into a sorbet|

 |Juice||Mix in one part orange, apple, or cranberry juice with two parts seltzer for one-third the sugar of whole fruit juice|

 |Cream-based soups (ex. cream of broccoli)||Splendid Spoon and Daily Harvest|

 |Standard peanut butter (made with added palm oil and sugar, e.g. Skippy, Jif)||Natural peanut butter (no added oil or sugar).
 Make your own in five minutes!|

 Dr. Goldenberg says, “The first step is getting honest about needing help.
 The next step is accepting that help, and surrendering that you cannot do this alone.
 Fear, stigma and shame often keep individuals from reaching out for the help they need.”

 It’s important to know that you’re not in this alone, and some degree of emotional eating can even be normal.
 However, if you find that you’re eating for non-hunger-related reasons more often than not, or if you’re turning to food as your main coping strategy for difficult emotions, it’s time to address it.

-Andrea N. Giancoli, MPH, RD, Nutrition Manager at Openfit and registered dietitian, says, “A healthful and balanced diet is important for our overall health, and mental health.
+Andrea N. Giancoli, MPH, RD, says, “A healthful and balanced diet is important for our overall health, and mental health.
 This in itself can help us manage stress better.
 Sleep is also very important as part of a multipronged approach that includes a balanced diet and exercise.”

 Managing emotional eating can be a long journey, but the rewards, health benefits, and improved life balance are well worth it.